ManticoreTechnologies/evrmore-rpc/README.md

-# evrmore-rpc
+# Evrmore RPC Client

-A high-performance Python wrapper for Evrmore blockchain RPC commands, supporting both synchronous and asynchronous usage with a seamless API.
+A Python client for interacting with the Evrmore blockchain via RPC.

 ## Features

-- **Seamless API**: Use the same client for both synchronous and asynchronous code without context managers
+- Seamless API that works in both synchronous and asynchronous contexts
-- **High-Performance Direct RPC**: Communicates directly with the Evrmore daemon over HTTP JSON-RPC
-- **Automatic Configuration**: Automatically reads and parses `evrmore.conf` for connection details
-- **Enhanced Auto-Detection**: Client automatically detects whether it's being used in a synchronous or asynchronous context
-- **Connection Pooling**: Maintains persistent connections for better performance
+- Automatic detection of sync/async context
-- **Type Hints**: Comprehensive type annotations for better IDE support
+- Comprehensive type hints for better IDE integration
-- **Pydantic Models**: Response models for common RPC commands
+- Support for all Evrmore RPC commands
-- **Integrated Stress Testing**: Built-in performance testing tools
-- **Concurrency**: Easily make concurrent RPC calls for maximum throughput
+- ZMQ support for real-time blockchain notifications

 ## Installation